KxtR-27/SimpleJGE/README.md

 <p>
     Given that pygame was made to be a game engine itself, I anticipate that the port to Swing will require a much different perspective.
-    Swing is not built for games outright
+    Swing is not built for games outright, but it is still good for making a low-level engine of sorts.
 </p>
 <p>
     The ultimate challenge will be to faithfully recreate some games made with simpleGE,